holochain/holochain-client-js/docs/client.appwebsocket.md

 </td><td>

-Enablie an app only if the app is in the `AppStatus::Disabled(DisabledAppReason::NotStartedAfterProvidingMemproofs)` state.
+Enable an app only if the app is in the `AppStatus::Disabled(DisabledAppReason::NotStartedAfterProvidingMemproofs)` state.
 Attempting to enable the app from other states (other than Running) will fail.

 </td></tr>